errbit/errbit/docs/upgrading.md

 * All configuration is now done through the environment.
 See [configuration](docs/configuration.md)
-* Ruby 1.9 and 2.0 are no longer offically supported.
+* Ruby 1.9 and 2.0 are no longer officially supported.
 Please upgrade to Ruby 2.1+
 * Errbit now maintains an issue tracker only for github.
 If you're using another issue tracker integration, you may need to maintain it yourself.
 See